camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

   <tr>
     <td><a name="disabledPermissions"></a><code>disabledPermissions</code></td>
-    <td>Set</td>
+    <td>List</td>
-    <td>Provide a set of Permissions which will be not taken into account whenever authorization check is performed.
+    <td>Define a list of Permissions' names.
+These permissions will be not taken into account whenever authorization check is performed.
     </td>
   </tr>